mika-f/udon-analyzer/docs/options.md

 # If set to False, the Analyzer will run only for UdonSharpBehaviour inherited classes, otherwise; it will run for all classes.
 udon_analyzer.enable_workspace_analyzing = true

+# If set this value explicitly, the Analyzer will use the specified version for the C# language features (default: 7.2)
+udon_analyzer.csharp_version = 7.2
 ```